-CapU Residence is located in a growing neighbourhood with a number of amenities and services within short walking, biking or transit distance.
+CapU student housing is located in a growing neighbourhood with a number of amenities and services within short walking, biking or transit distance.
 Amenities includes coffee shops, restaurants, grocery shopping and social activities such as rock climbing and laser tag.

 Arrival and move-in

-In August, you will receive an email update on your CapU email address and your residence portal, about your specific move-in date and time and additional details.
+In August, you will receive an email via your CapU email address and your residence portal, about your specific move-in date and time and additional details.

-I am a domestic student coming from outside the Lower Mainland, Vancouver or from outside B.C., do I need to isolate when I arrive?
+I am a domestic student coming from outside lower mainland Vancouver or from outside B.C., do I need to isolate when I arrive residence?

 At this time, visitors from other provinces within Canada can enter B.C. and do not need to isolate.
 People coming from outside B.C. are expected to abide by all Public Health protocols.

-Housing services have created an Addendum for academic year 2020-21.
-Housing services have posted occupancy limits in all shared spaces within our buildings.
+Housing services have created an Addendum (pdf) for academic year 2021-22, that outlines expectations from all students.

 Cleaning and sanitizing of shared and common spaces are done more frequently.

-Yes, but there will be restrictions in place.
-Occupancy limits will be posted outside and inside these room and compliance of this limit will be enforced.
+Yes, occupancy limits will be posted outside and inside these room and compliance of this limit will be enforced.